-Nico Guerrero is a French experimental composer / guitarist based in Paris and Reykjavik.
+Nico Guerrero is a French experimental composer / guitarist.
 He made an impression with Vortex, his dark shoegaze project in the early 90’s.
 The 1st album ‘Eksaïphnès’ (Les Disques du Soleil et de l’Acier, 2000) laid down already the foundations for the frozen, cosmic and noisy universe that Nico was going to explore later.

 Weaving textures of intense cosmic drones, his compositions reach out a certain sonic gigantism with a fairly minimalist instrumentation: a sole electric guitar and occult electronic alterations.
 The strings seems to resonate like hallucinatory echoes of organ clusters, expanding towards the infinite and implosing at the same time.
 In this very dense space of overtones, almost symphonic, ghost sounds appear from a swirling Magick chaos.